 Francis nodded in thought.
 “Contradictorily, I believe her returning was the best route.
 Iota’s faulty initiation led to a great instability she was unable to overcome…”

-“And Kappa…” Brandt continued.
+“And Kappa…” Brandt continued, handing the resistor over to Francis.
 “She’s here.
 I didn’t have a good look—I don’t think I would know even if I did—but she’s been locked up.
 I think Scorpio’s been harvesting her vitae.
 I’m not sure what for, but…”

 “To fill proto-conductors most likely.”
-Francis’s eyes narrowed.
+Francis’s eyes narrowed, closing his hands around the resistor.
 “I’ll retrieve her—”

 Gabrielle interjected, “So they’re using this Kappa’s vitae to make it seem like ELPIS is working along with the Verbundene Augen movement.”